 Pay attention that your buying influence wins when his or her self-interest is served.
 That’s why winning is important and why you need to understand how your buyers win in order to sell them.
 People buy because they perceive a relationship between your sales proposal and their individual self-interest.
 The art of selling is in demonstrating the connection between your proposal and their self-interset.

 It’s often difficult to ask someone how he or she wins.
 Therefore, focus first on the person’s results and then ask how the person will win with those results.
 Coaching can help you to understand the winning objectives.

 Serving your customers’ self-interest is ultimately the best way of serving your own.
 Therefore, the only acceptable conclusion to a buy-sell encounter is a win-win outcome.

 For defining competition, the book gives details about why competition exists and why it is becoming harder and harder.
 After that, there is a very good analogy for competition.
 The book benefits from sports.
 It says that in sports like soccer, there is a face to face competition, but in sports like swimming and racing, there is a target and the winner is someone who reaches the target sooner, this kind of competition is a “side” competition.

 In the selling, you should also compete in “side” not in “face”, which means you should focus to provide better products and services to the customer and satisfy him, not by focusing on the competitor and see what the competitor is doing.
-If you focus a lot on the competitor, you will never be a leader at your market and will always follow your competitor.
+If you focus a lot on the competitor, you will never be a leader in your market and will always follow your competitor.
 Moreover, you are saying that your products are not good enough.